defstream/nl3/README.md

 ### Discuss
 Chat channel:  Gitter
+Twitter: Follow @defstream
-Twitter: please use the #MarkoJS hashtag.
-Follow @MarkoDevTeam Questions or comments can also be posted on the Marko Github issues page.
+Questions or comments can also be posted on the work.flow Github issues page.

 ### Maintainers
 Hector Gray (Twitter: @defstream)